tsamikshagupta/tsamikshagupta/README.md

 ### 📦 Inventory Management System – KMCE
 A backend-heavy application to digitize laboratory inventory and indent workflows
 ⚙️ Technologies: Python, SQLite, HTML, CGI Scripting, XAMPP
-📉 Reduced manual errors and cut processing time by 50%
+📉 Reduced manual errors and cut processing time
 🏫 Designed and deployed as part of an internal college initiative

 ---